Terry Conroy

-Raised in Cabra, Dublin, he began his career at Home Farm, before spending two years with Glentoran from 1965 to 1967.
-With Glentoran he won the Steel & Sons Cup and Irish Cup in 1966, and helped the club to win the Irish League title in 1966–67.
-He was sold to English First Division club Stoke City in March 1967 for a fee of £15,000, and went to on to help Stoke to win the League Cup in 1972.
-In total he spent 12 years with Stoke, scoring 67 goals in 333 league and cup appearances.
+Raised in Cabra, Dublin, he began his career at Home Farm before spending two years with Glentoran from 1965 to 1967.
+With Glentoran, he won the Steel & Sons Cup and Irish Cup in 1966 and helped the club to win the Irish League title in 1966–67.
+He was sold to English First Division club Stoke City in March 1967 for a fee of £15,000, and went on to help Stoke to win the League Cup in 1972.
+He spent 12 years with Stoke, scoring 67 goals in 333 league and cup appearances.
 He was a popular figure with Stoke fans due to his creative flair and dribbling ability, as well as his distinctive pale skin, bright ginger hair and sideburns.

-He moved to Hong Kong to play for Bulova in 1979, and returned to England the following year to join Crewe Alexandra in the Fourth Division.
+He moved to Hong Kong to play for Bulova in 1979.
+He returned to England the following year to join Crewe Alexandra in the Fourth Division.
 He signed with Irish club Waterford in September 1981, moving on to Limerick United in November 1982, where he ended his career.
 He later ran his own insurance business and worked for Stoke City and the Football Association of Ireland.
 He is married and has three daughters.